kennedy-1k/Cyclistic_BikeShare_Case-Study/README.md

 <img width="286" alt="image" src="https://github.com/kennedy-1k/Cyclistic_BikeShare_Case-Study/assets/107962983/72092174-5da9-49b5-a329-1036bc914661">

 Each bike type chart shows percentage from the total.
-Most used bike is classic bike followed by the electric bike.
-Docked bikes are used the least by only casual riders.
+Most used bike is Docked Bike followed by the Electric bike.
+Classic bikes are used the least by only casual riders.

 Next the number of trips distributed by the months and ays of the week are examined.
 <img width="908" alt="image" src="https://github.com/kennedy-1k/Cyclistic_BikeShare_Case-Study/assets/107962983/a9361cc3-19c1-4ede-9975-cf6dc0c67587">